-15. COVID-19
+14. COVID-19

 Late 2019, an outbreak of coronavirus, COVID-19, emerged in China and subsequently spread to the whole world.
 The World Health Organization officially declared COVID-19 as a pandemic on March 11, 2020.
+While number of daily cases worldwide went down after the first wave, waves of the pandemic are still hitting many countries around the world with different levels of severity.
+Covid-19 vaccination is rapidly progressing in the Kingdom and the countries the Group operates in.

-In response to COVID-19 pandemic, authorities in the Kingdom and the countries the Group operates in took unprecedented measures that included partial or full lockdown and temporary closures of retail outlets
+In response to COVID-19 pandemic, authorities in the Kingdom and the countries the Group operates in have taken various measures to control the spread of the pandemic.